Jack Perry

 Jack Perry (born June 16, 1997) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where performs under the epithet "Jungle" Jack Perry and is one-half of Jurassic Express with Luchasaurus.
-He was previously known by his ring name Jungle Boy or the epithet "Jungle Boy" Jack Perry.
+He is signed to All Elite Wrestling (AEW), where he is a member of The Elite and one-half of Jurassic Express with Luchasaurus.
+He is also a former FTW Champion, AEW National Champion, AEW TNT Champion, and AEW World Tag Team Champion.
+He was previously known by his ring name Jungle Boy.

 Early life

 Jack Perry was born on June 16, 1997, in Los Angeles, California.
-He is the son of actor Luke Perry and Rachel Sharp.
+He is the son of actor Luke Perry (1966-2019) and Rachel Sharp.
 Perry's maternal grandfather was the Scottish novelist and screenwriter Alan Sharp.

 Perry grew up as a fan of professional wrestling and attended WWE's 2009 SummerSlam pay-per-view event in Los Angeles with his father at the age of twelve.

 Professional wrestling career

 Early career (2015–2019)

 Perry started his career on the independent circuit in 2015 making his professional wrestling debut at Underground Empire Wrestling's, 2015 West Coast Cruiser Cup under the ring name Nate Coy.
 This is where he was given the name Jungle Boy when the crowd chanted it at him because of his similarities to Tarzan.
 On November 20, 2016, Coy won the 2016 West Coast Cruiser Cup.
 On August 17, 2018, Coy won the All Pro Wrestling Junior Heavyweight Championship, his first professional wrestling championship.
 He later lost it to Jake Atlas at the Bay Area Bash event on June 15, 2019.
 In February 2019, Jungle Boy formed a tag team with fellow independent wrestler Luchasaurus, dubbed "A Boy and His Dinosaur".
 In May 2019, Perry wrestled in a tribute match for his late father, defeating his father's friend, actor and former WCW World Heavyweight Champion David Arquette.